Juan Landázuri Ricketts: Liberation theology

+"creative" in its reception of the Council.
+At its core, the Medellin Conference's final report, fully embraced Liberation Theology, which was "the church's decision to make a pastoral option for the poor."

-During this period, in accordance with his Franciscan ideals, Landázuri Ricketts left the Archbishop's palace and moved into a small house in a working-class area of Lima.
+In 1970, in accordance with his Franciscan ideals, and the "reforming spirit" of the times, Landázuri Ricketts left the Archbishop's palace and moved into a small house in a working-class area of Lima.

 Although he served on the Pontifical Council for Interreligious Dialogue during the 1970s, his relationship with the Vatican soured after the ascension of John Paul II.
 That pope believed that liberation theology posed problems for Catholicism and was too involved in opposition to temporal political systems.
 Despite being an extremely respected prelate, Landázuri Ricketts had to accept more conservative Opus Dei bishops and sympathisers being appointed in Peru during the 1980s and 1990s.

+Later life and death

+He was regularly elected as the leader of local episcopal conference almost without opposition until he reached the age of 75 in 1988.
+He served as a voting Cardinal in three papal conclaves, until he lost his right to vote as a Cardinal-Elector at the age of 80.

 Due to his advancing age, he resigned his role as head of the South American Bishops' conference in 1989.
 He retired from the see in 1990 and was succeeded by Augusto Vargas Alzamora.

+On 24 December 1996, he was admitted to a hospital with a diagnosis of advanced stage cancer.
+He died on 16 January 1997.